Skip to main contentSkip to Table of Contents

 Board Members

 Agency heads have the discretion to designate their agencies’ respective Federal Member so long as such members are drawn from the ranks of senior-level appointees (i.e., officials whose positions are compensated on the Executive Schedule at Level IV or higher).
 As such, the “terms” of Federal Members have no pre-determined length.
-Public Members, on the other hand, are appointed for staggered, 4-year terms with the possibility of one successive reappointment term.
+Public Members, on the other hand, are appointed for 4-year terms with the possibility of one successive reappointment term.
 Public Members serve as Special Government Employees (SGEs) and, when performing their official duties, are paid at Executive Schedule Level IV.

 Staff Offices